hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

     }
 }
 ```

+You can change the `destination` property to control where the config file is written to.

 If you want Gradle to run Conveyor as well, just define a normal execution task using words to this effect: